dhruvvekaria75/discord-burgbuilder/README.md

 - [bufferutil](https://github.com/websockets/bufferutil)

 ## Contribute ##
+If you have questions or just want to test the bot you can [join the Burgbuilder discord server](https://discord.gg/MnZ7eaP).
 Feel free to contribute or file an issue if you have a bug or feature request.<br>
-If you have questions or just want to test the bot you can [join the Burgbuilder discord server](https://discord.gg/MnZ7eaP).
+Please run `npm run lint` and fix all occuring issues before submiting a PR.